Are LLMs Rational Investors? A Study on Detecting and Reducing the Financial Bias in LLMs: Bias Detective

-We adopt a refined classification of financial events, inspired by Zhou~\cite{zhou2021trade}, into four primary categories: \textbf{Corporate Governance and Equity Changes (CGEC)}, \textbf{Financial Reports and Earnings Expectations (FREE)}, \textbf{Market Behavior and Announcements (MBA)}, and \textbf{Negative Events and Risk Management (NERM)}.
-This leads to a set of specific event types \( E = \{e_1, e_2, \ldots, e_{16}\} \), as elaborated in \autoref{sec:a2}.
+To comprehensively assess the rationality of LLMs in financial markets, we scrutinized their responses to emergent information, distinguishing between event news and interactions, amid the prevalent noise in online investor dialogues in China.
+We analyzed historical events impacting company stock prices and adopted a refined classification of financial events into four primary categories: \textbf{Corporate Governance and Equity Changes (CGEC)}, \textbf{Financial Reports and Earnings Expectations (FREE)}, \textbf{Market Behavior and Announcements (MBA)}, and \textbf{Negative Events and Risk Management (NERM)}, detailed in \autoref{sec:a2}.

-From January 2023 to December 2023, we compiled a corpus of \( N = 300 \) news pieces, with a focus on including a subset \( N' = \{n_1, n_2, \ldots, n_{24}\} \) that contains emotionally charged articles.
-This inclusion aims to enrich the LLM training dataset with event news that embodies emotional dimensions.
-The selected subset \( N' \) comprises 9 articles with positive emotions, 9 with negative emotions, and 6 with mixed emotions, resulting in a total of \( |N'| = 24 \) articles earmarked for detailed analysis.
+Throughout 2023, we compiled 300 news articles, including a subset of 24 emotionally nuanced pieces \( N' = \{n_1, n_2, \ldots, n_{24}\} \) to enhance the bias detection in LLMs.
+This subset, detailed in \autoref{sec:a2}, contained articles categorized into nine positive, nine negative, and six mixed emotions.